 As a rescue group, we operate quite differently than animal shelters.
-Since GRRR is NOT a place of business but a collection of volunteers, a rescue representative is not always available.
-We therefore must limit contact with the rescue dogs to only those people who have applied and have been approved for adoption.
+Since GRRR is not a place of business but a collection of volunteers, a rescue representative is not always available.
+We therefore must limit contact with the rescue dogs to only those people who have applied and have been approved for a meet-and-greet.

 GRRR does not have a physical shelter/facility.
 We rely solely on foster homes for our rescue dogs.
 Volunteers are the heart of our rescue effort and assist the rescues in acclimating to a loving and nurturing environment.
 Unfortunately, we simply do not have the resources to field phone inquiries at all times.
 Many of your questions can be answered right on our website.
 We would appreciate that you ask any questions you cannot find the answer to via our “Contact Form”.

 Your first step before meeting or discussing any rescue pup is to fill out an Adoption Application for review and approval.
-Once approved, a volunteer will call you and share the foster home contact name(s) and telephone number(s) so you can arrange a visit.
+Once approved, a volunteer will call you to answer any questions and discuss setting up a meet-and-greet.

-Adoption fees vary, depending upon the age of the dog.
+Adoption fees vary, depending upon the age of the dog, but typically range between $100-$250.
 Please contact a GRRR Representative for the fee for the dog you are interested in.
-The fee includes spay/neuter, vaccinations, micro-chip, starting on heartworm treatment or preventative care, and any other medical care the dog needed when it came into rescue.
+The fee includes spay/neuter, vaccinations, microchip, starting on heartworm treatment or preventative care, and any other medical care the dog needed when it came into rescue.